djparentx/SaveSync-Manager/README.md

 ---

-# 1. Prepare the Windows PC
+# 1. Set Up The Host

 ## Create the SaveSync Folder